Takashiidobe/notes/src/business/interviewee-questions.md

 ### Why:
 This question forces the interviewer to get specific about where DEI efforts are going, and how transparent that is to any member of the organization.

-## How do you measure the effectiveness of the DEI efforts?
+## How Do You Measure the Effectiveness of the DEI Efforts?

 ### Who to Ask:
 Recruiter